brianhuster/live-preview.nvim/README.md

 # live-preview.nvim

 A pure-Lua Plugin for Neovim that allows you to view Markdown or HTML (along with CSS, JavaScript) files in a web browser with live updates.
-No dependencies or runtime are required, since everything is written in Lua and Neovim's built-in functions
+No external dependencies or runtime are required, since everything is written in Lua and Neovim's built-in functions

 > You can read this README in [Tiếng Việt](README.vi.md)